crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     _ Option 3: Start at /a/crosscompute-examples
         /a/crosscompute-examples/b/usa-maine

+## Sunday 20211128-1700 - 20211128-1715: 15 minutes

+What if an automation has no output?
+I think if an automation has no output, then we can rightfully skip it.

+    + Decide conditions under which to skip an automation
+    + Find the place where we load automations

+    _ Consider renaming imports to automations

+    Option 1: imports
+    _ Option 2: automations

+I think imports is clearer than automations.

+Imports complicate the process of resolving stylesheets.
+Can the importing configuration override the stylesheet?
+Yes.

+    Option 1: Load all configurations first
+    _ Option 2: Load one at a time

+I think Option 1 is simpler.

 # Schedule

+    Prototype code to load automation definitions
+    Skip an automation if it has no output
+    Load automation definitions from imports
-    Make it possible to serve multiple automations Define MapPyDeckScreenGridView
+    Make it possible to serve multiple automations

+    Define MapPyDeckScreenGridView
     Define MarkdownView